 In 2016, I was awarded a full fellowship, funded by the Department of Education, to pursue a Ph.D. in Compuer Science at the University of Texas at Arlington.

 In 2013, I received an MSM in Information Security from Colorado Technical University.

-In 2010, I became a senior principal cloud architect at AT&T, where I began designing production datacenter and cloud infrastructure.
+In 2010, I became a senior technical architect at AT&T, where I began designing production datacenter and cloud infrastructure.
 My most notable project was the development of the nationwide datacenter infrastructure blueprints for the nationwide rollout of the iPhone's online billing system.

-In 2006, I began working as a principal systems engineer for core customer-facing voice and internet applications.
+In 2006, I began working as a lead systems engineer for core customer-facing voice and internet applications.